Water Conservation

 • I see that you are using city trucks to water in the city.
 They have signs on them saying , not potable water (or similar wording).
 Where is the non- potable water coming from?

-Rose asked over 2 years ago
+Rose asked almost 3 years ago

 The non-potable water comes from a well in the industrial park.
 Where possible, we have used this as a source for outdoor watering for many years.